 - Physical accessibility

-- Accommodations, auxiliary aids, and services
+- Accommodations, auxiliary aids, services, and transportation

 - Adaptive technology